philipuriarte/A-Churchyard-of-Orphans/README.md

 </p>

 ## About
-A prototype for a short story text-based mobile game using the Godot 3.5 engine.
+A prototype for a short story-driven text-based game using the Godot 3.5 engine.
 Still a work in progress.

 ## Inspired from text-based games like: